Applesauce Muffins

 These applesauce muffins use applesauce instead of traditional fats or oils to make a moist and delicious muffin!

-Along with some freshly chopped apples, warm spices, brown sugar, and some basic baking ingredients (like flour baking soda, and baking powder) they come out perfect every single time!
+Along with freshly chopped apples, warm spices, brown sugar, and basic baking ingredients (like flour, baking soda, and baking powder), they come out perfect every single time!

 It’s okay to be skeptical, but applesauce is the perfect replacement for fats and oils!

-It’s not only a healthier alternative, but it adds extra moisture (who wants dry muffins?
-No thank you!) and even extra apple flavor.
+It’s not only a healthier alternative but also adds extra moisture (who wants dry muffins?
+No, thank you!) and even extra apple flavor.

 Once you try these applesauce muffins, you’ll become hooked!